Multimodal Distributions for Circular Axial Data: Real Data Examples

 \subsection{Feldspar Lath Orientations in Basalt}

 Feldspar crystals within rocks often align in parallel or subparallel patterns, providing valuable insights into the processes of rock formation and historical geological events, such as volcanic eruptions.
 Dataset B2 from Fisher (1993) contains measurements of the long-axis orientations of 133 feldspar laths in basalt.
 Table \ref{feldspar0tablethreetogether} (columns 2 to 4) presents maximized log-likelihood, Bayesian Information Criterion (BIC), and Akaike Information Criterion (AIC) values for fitted NNTS axial models with parameter $M$ ranging from 0 to 13.
 Figure \ref{feldspar0graphthreetogether} (left plot) shows a circular dot plot and histogram of the dataset along with the best-fitted NNTS axial densities selected by BIC (\(M=0\)) and AIC (\(M=4\)).
-A uniformity test by Fern\'andez-Dur\'an and Gregorio-Dom\'inguez (2024), applied by doubling the axial angle, rejects the null hypothesis of uniformity implied by the BIC-selected model (\(M=0\)) in favor of the multimodal NNTS axial model chosen by AIC (\(M=4\)), yielding a p-value of less than 0.01.
+A uniformity test by Fern\'andez-Dur\'an \& Gregorio-Dom\'inguez (2024), applied by doubling the axial angle, rejects the null hypothesis of uniformity implied by the BIC-selected model (\(M=0\)) in favor of the multimodal NNTS axial model chosen by AIC (\(M=4\)), yielding a $p$-value of less than 0.01.

 Dataset B5 from Fisher (1993) contains orientations of an additional 60 feldspar laths in basalt.
 Fisher emphasized the importance of testing uniformity and determining the number of modes in this dataset.
 Table \ref{feldspar0tablethreetogether} (columns 5 to 7) presents maximized log-likelihood, Akaike Information Criterion (AIC), and Bayesian Information Criterion (BIC) values for NNTS axial models with parameter \(M\) ranging from 0 to 6.
-Figure \ref{feldspar0graphthreetogether} (center plot) shows the histogram along with the best-fitting BIC and AIC models, both of which correspond to a unimodal and symmetric density with $M$=1.
+Figure \ref{feldspar0graphthreetogether} (center plot) shows the histogram along with the best-fitting model according to BIC, which corresponds to a uniform axial density ($M=$0), and the best-fitting model according to AIC, which corresponds to a unimodal and symmetric density ($M=$1).

 We conducted a likelihood ratio test comparing a symmetric NNTS model with \(M=1\) against an asymmetric NNTS model with \(M=2\), depicted as a dashed line in Figure \ref{feldspar0graphthreetogether} (center plot).
-The resulting p-value was 0.6077, indicating insufficient evidence to reject the simpler symmetric model (\(M=1\)) in favor of the asymmetric alternative (\(M=2\)).
-When comparing the symmetric and asymmetric NNTS axial models with (\(M=2\)) using a likelihood ratio test for symmetry, the null hypothesis of symmetry is rejected at a 5\% significance level with a p-value equal to 0.0459.
+The resulting $p$-value was 0.6077, indicating insufficient evidence to reject the simpler symmetric model (\(M=1\)) in favor of the asymmetric alternative (\(M=2\)).